Memory-V2V: Memory-Augmented Video-to-Video Diffusion for Consistent Multi-Turn Editing: Memory-V2V

 Existing video-to-video diffusion models are \textit{single-turn video editing} models, which are trained to generate an output video conditioned on a single source video and auxiliary editing signals, approximating the conditional distribution $p(\xb \, | \, \yb, \, \cb)$, where $\xb$ is the output video, $\yb$ is the user-provided source video, and $\cb$ denotes additional conditions like text or camera pose.
 In contrast, our \textit{multi-turn video editing} task requires incorporating prior editing history by allowing $\yb$ to include both the current input video and previously edited videos, enabling the model to maintain cross-edit consistency across iterations.

 Memory-V2V achieves this through a hybrid retrieval and compression strategy, built upon an effective memory representation.
 In the following sections, we first detail our framework in the context of video novel view synthesis.
 We consider ReCamMaster \cite{bai2025recammaster}, a pretrained video DiT model capable of single-turn video novel view synthesis, as our base model.
-We begin with a proof-of-concept experiment to identify suitable memory encoders (Sec.~\ref{sec: method-toy-experiment}).
-Next, we introduce the core components of \name which include an efficient video retrieval mechanism that effectively fetches only relevant past videos from an external cache and dynamically tokenizes them and a learnable compressor that effectively processes the retrieved information (Sec.~\ref{sec: method-token-merging}).
-Finally, we extend Memory-V2V to text-guided, long-form video editing by formulating it as a multi-turn video editing task (Sec. \ref{sec: method-long-video-editing}).
+We then introduce the core components of \name, including an efficient video retrieval mechanism that selectively fetches relevant past videos from an external cache, dynamic tokenization strategies to represent the retrieved videos, and a compressor that effectively processes the retrieved information (Sec.~\ref{sec: method-token-merging}).
+Retrieval is non-parametric, while the tokenization and merging modules are learned end-to-end.
+Finally, we extend Memory-V2V to text-guided, long-form video editing by formulating it as a multi-turn video editing task (Sec.~\ref{sec: method-long-video-editing}).